Gi60s/openapi-enforcer/README.md

 - *path* - The path as defined in the OpenAPI document.

-- *request* - The request object, serialized and validated.
+- *components* - The components object, serialized and validated.
 If an error occurred this value will be `null`.

 - *response* - The same function as [`enforcer.prototype.response`](#enforcerprototyperesponse) except that the `path` and `method` properties are already specified..